Frequently

 The planting of these species accelerates vegetation cover growth.
 It is important to adapt density ratios according to the forest's development stage.

-Tree growth rates vary depending on species, site conditions, and ecosystem context.
-In tropical and subtropical regions, favorable climate conditions generally support faster and more continuous growth throughout the year.
+Tree growth timelines depend on species selection, site conditions, and ecosystem context.
+In tropical and subtropical regions, favorable climate conditions often enable faster and more continuous biomass accumulation throughout the year.

-Rather than focusing on individual tree growth, MORFO designs restoration projects to rebuild complete ecosystems.
-Species diversity, soil conditions, and long-term monitoring are key factors influencing forest development over time.
+Rather than optimizing individual tree growth, MORFO designs restoration projects to rebuild functioning forest ecosystems.
+By prioritizing species diversity, soil recovery, and long-term ecological monitoring, MORFO supports resilient forest development and predictable performance over time.

 DRONES & SATELLITES